vgurianov/uml-sp/docs/case_studies/newton/newton.md

 All objects of class have parallel threads.

 #### Description of an application domain semantics

+- Matter
+The “Component” frame define “Matter” concept.
+In the classical physics, [matter](https://en.wikipedia.org/wiki/Matter) is any substance that has mass and takes up space by having volume.
+The frame has headItemOfJump and currentItemOfJump slots.
+It is define “Resource of motion” concept.
+The frame has headItemOfSkip and currentItemOfSkip slots.
+It is define “The inertial mass” concept.
+The property of body is called inertia.
+A quantitative measure of inertia is [mass](https://en.wikipedia.org/wiki/Mass).<br/>
+The *doImpact()* method define “Influence” concept.
+The concept describes to act of force to body and change value headItemOfJump slot.<br/>
+Newton's second law.
+In 1926, Levi proposed the following mechanism action of force [13, P.98].
+The force acts on the particle not constantly, but every  sec ( 10-23 sec).
+On any other particle, whose mass is N times larger, the force acts every N sec.

 ### 2. Epistemology partition

 ## Verification